KarMiles/polish-girl-painting/README.md

 - home - functionality for managing the home page.
 - products - functionality for managing the gallery containing products available for sale or only exposed for the visitors' viewing.
 - profiles - functionality for managing user profiles.
-- testimonials - functionality for managing feedback posts from users, combined with About Me section.
-Both Testimonials entries, entered by visitors, and About Me entries, entered by the owner, share the same page and functionality.
+- testimonials - functionality for managing feedback posts from users, combined with About section.
+Both Testimonials entries, entered by visitors, and About entries, entered by the owner, share the same page and functionality.

 ### Files